darkmatter-cloud/terraform/README.md

     Apply complete!
 Resources: 42 added, 0 changed, 0 destroyed.

-    # Run Terraform Plan
+### Verify via Terraform Plan
+Verify the state via terraform plan:

     cd /workspaces/demo/environment/
     terraform plan

-    # We now see 2 to change, this is because the Security Groups (Public/Private) are Calculating Variables
+    # We now see 2 to change, this is because the Security Groups (Public/Private)
+    # are calculating rules based on variables we're passing the module
     Plan: 0 to add, 2 to change, 0 to destroy.

-    # Run Terraform Destroy
+### Run Terraform Destroy
+Once you are done working, simply destroy the environment:

+    cd /workspaces/demo/environment/
+    terraform destroy

     Destroy complete!
 Resources: 42 destroyed.

+## SUCCESS!
+Congratulations!!!
+You now have a working demo environment in AWS that you can spin up an down to develop, test, and demo new solutions.

+## NEXT STEPS >
+From here you can layer on additional stacks such as needed.
+See the local modules directory to get started.